flavorstudios/website/README-ADMIN.md

 * The E2E harness writes a storage state in `e2e/.auth/admin.json` and primes the `admin-session=playwright` cookie using the Playwright `baseURL` hostname.
 This prevents domain mismatches between `localhost` and `127.0.0.1` during CI runs.
 * When running locally without Firebase Admin, export `ADMIN_BYPASS=true` (or `E2E=1`) and start Playwright with the dashboard-focused commands below.
 The UI will show non-fatal banners instead of throwing when Firestore is missing.

+### Default CI/Test flags

+`pnpm e2e` automatically injects the server flags that keep admin routes reachable in Playwright:

+* `ADMIN_BYPASS=true` and `ADMIN_AUTH_DISABLED=1` short-circuit all auth checks so `/admin/dashboard` never redirects to `/admin/login` during automated runs.
+* `E2E=1` and `NEXT_PUBLIC_E2E=1` enable the motion-safe UI, mock email verification, and deterministic fixtures across client components.
+* The command also seeds non-secret Firebase client config (`NEXT_PUBLIC_FIREBASE_*`) with placeholder strings so `lib/firebase` can initialise without throwing contrast banners about missing environment variables.

+Override any of these by exporting your own values before running Playwright if you need to exercise the real Firebase stack locally.

 Common Playwright commands while iterating on the admin dashboard:

 ```bash